SeeedDocument/Seeed-WiKi/docs/Grove-Sound_Recorder.md

 </div>

 *Not interested in such a table, it is confusing!
 Just want the code?*
-Download the following code to your Arduino/Seeeduino,please click [here](/Upload_Code) if you do not know how to upload.
+Download the following code to your Arduino/Seeeduino.

 ```